When do I stop paying maintenance for my child?

 I have contact time with my kids coming up but my ex has told me they won’t come because of Coronavirus.
 What should I do.

-We have already had several instances of this.
 If communication isn’t good with the other parent there is a tendency to be suspicious, quite apart from the upset that comes with losing time with your children.
 At the present moment (though the situation is changing at short notice) if neither the children nor their parent – or you – have been in direct contact with someone diagnosed with Coronavirus then contact ought to take place if there is agreement between parents or a court order.
 There is official guidance supporting this and the lockdown law includes this as an exclusion in the movement restrictions.
+Parent Club also has useful information

 How can I obtain a parenting agreement?